Jiraphapa/openfoam-docker-cloud/README.md

 7. (Optional) In the **Container image** text box, put the url `docker.io/jiraphapa/openfoam-docker-cloud:latest`
 8. Click the **Create** button to create and start the instance.

-This will create a VM instance with the Container-Optimized OS and pre-installed Docker runtime and git.
+This will create a VM instance with the Container-Optimized OS, pre-installed Docker runtime and packages.
 You can access the command-line interface of an instance via ssh to the VM's External IP address or from the GCP console.